arjunmayilvaganan/interpreter-in-go/README.md

-# interpreter-in-go
+# monkey
-Interpreter written in Go for the Monkey programming language - https://interpreterbook.com/
+Interpreter written in Go for the monkey programming language - https://interpreterbook.com/